HL7/davinci-epdx/input/pagecontent/pdeximplementationactorsinteractionsdatapayloadsandmethods.md

 There are three potential interaction methods:
 1. CDS Hooks with SMART on FHIR
 2. OAuth 2.0 and FHIR API
-3. Patient-everything-pdex via alternate secure transport
+3. Patient-everything-pdex via alternate secure transport.

 #### CDS Hooks with SMART-on-FHIR